johanslettengren/Project-Portfolio/README.md

-# Research Projects

-Welcome to my research portfolio!
+# Welcome to my research portfolio!

 This repository contains a selection of projects I have worked on during my studies and research internships.
 Each project entry includes: